 3) USGS Maps

 Many searchers believe that references like “home of Brown” and “in the wood” refer to proper nouns—like Brown Mountain or Wood River.
 Make sure you have an updated map with well-labeled place names.
 USGS maps are some of the most comprehensive official government maps out there, though crowd-sourced data from OpenStreetMap makes a good supplement.
-You can find USGS maps and multiple OSM sources within the Gaia GPS map catalogue.
+You can find USGS maps and multiple OSM sources within the Gaia GPS map catalog.

 It’s common knowledge that Fenn drove and parked his car before he started hiking in to stash his treasure.
 We also know he reached the hiding spot and returned to his car within a single day.
 A few searchers believe this means it’s within a day’s drive of his home in Santa Fe, though this hasn’t been confirmed.